 The main purpose of this work is to give a proof of the non reducibility of consciousness to physical data.
-In order to treat the problem precisely and have clear definitions we essentially limit the question to the visual space i.e., to the space we see (when looking at something), so that we need not define consciousness.
+In order to treat the problem precisely and have clear definitions, we essentially limit the question to the visual space, i.e., to the space we see (when looking at something), so that we need not define consciousness.
 If a part - the visual one - of consciousness cannot be founded on physics only, it is the same for consciousness as a whole and we speak of the irreducibility of consciousness to physical data.
 In Sections II and III, notions of visual space and irreducibility are respectively defined; then we study two main properties of the visual space, namely its continuity (Section IV) and unity (Section VI).
 Since regarding unity the biological level is concerned, this point is briefly discussed (Section VII).
-The last Section gives elements for a formal mathematical and logical proof (which is out of the scope of this paper).
+The last section gives elements for a formal mathematical and logical proof (which is out of the scope of this paper).
 Finally, we conclude with a short historical perspective.
-The strictly scientific approach of this work gives possibly new ways to study the contact-less brain and computer interface.
+The strictly scientific approach of this work and difficulties we met may give new ways to study the possibility (or not) of contact-less brain and computer interface, which is certainly a tricky subject.